Rayann-Capital-Tech-Department/ZoneCalculator/README.md

    ① Calculate the amount of ingredients needed, calories, carbonhydrates, fats, protein, sodium and sugar of each food in the recipe that the users make and based on the amount of zone blocks that they want

-   ② Calculate the total value of each nutrians that the recipe brings to the users
+   ② Calculate the total value of each nutrients that the recipe brings to the users

    ③ Print out the dietary restriction fact of the recipe that the users input